BritishBambi/The-Waypoint-PP4/TESTING.md

 During production, the main layout of the site and most of the styling was taken care of by bootstrap and materialize.
 However, a reasonable amount of custom CSS was still required.
 This was mainly used to control the colour of certain elements, or rezise them for mobile devices.
 I tested the site using the Jigsaw CSS Validator service which returned no errors.
 I received only one warning relating to imported style sheets.
 If the site was checked using the URL method then the validator would return back hundreds of warnings due to the nature  of imported style sheets.

-## Test Case 04 - Manual HTML Testing
+## Test Case 04 - Manual HTML Testing - Unregistered User

 Due to my project relying on Django templates to render everything to the page, the option to copy and paste code online to validate is not an option.
 To circumvent this I will be going through each element of the website as a registered and unregistered user to ensure that everything works as intended.
 To ensure everything is covered I will be using a test schedule similar to my Python validation to make sure no step or site elemenet is skipped over.